Hannoob/ROPvsSolid/README.md

 ### 1. Tooling

-The first is a pretty minor issue, and that is that the way the new ROP tests are structured, are not very compatible with how Visual Studio displays these test.
+The first is a pretty minor issue, and that is that the way the new ROP tests are structured, are not very compatible with how Visual Studio displays these tests.
-As demonstrated in the example below, the traditional C# tests are displayed in such a way, that when any tests fail, it is clear from just looking at the test runner which tests failed, however, when looking at the F# tests, the exact test case that failed is not obvious.
+As demonstrated in the example below, the traditional C# tests are displayed in such a way, that when any tests fail, it is clear from just looking at the test runner, which tests failed, however, when looking at the F# tests, the exact test case that failed is not obvious.
 In this example, I broke the code that would return a "userId".
-From just looking at the C# test results, it is immediately obvious what happened in the C# tests, as opposed to the F# tests that would take some debugging to actually find out what is actually broken.
+From just looking at the C# test results, it is immediately obvious what happened in the C# tests, as opposed to the F# tests that would take some debugging to find out what is actually broken.

 ![How traditional BDD tests look when Visual Studio runs them, vs. how they look in the new ROP style](https://github.com/Hannoob/ROPvsSolid/blob/master/ROPExample/Images/test.bmp "How traditional BDD tests look when Visual Studio runs them, vs. how they look in the new ROP style")

 ### 2. Speed

-As I was writing this post and taking screenshots of the tests running, I noticed that the new and improved ROP tests seemed to be quite a bit faster than the corresponding OOP tests when there where failing tests.
+As I was writing this post and taking screenshots of the tests running, I noticed that the new and improved ROP tests seemed to be quite a bit faster than the corresponding OOP tests when there were failing tests.
-The example above shows the performance of a single test case in both scenarios with one assert failing, and we see an improvement of about 30% in the speed in which the tests where executed.
+The example above shows the performance of a single test case in both scenarios with one assert failing, and we see an improvement of about 30% in the speed in which the tests were executed.
-I am not sure if this was due to the code being faster, or the tests requiring less setup, or because of the fact that the OO tests have 3 actual test methods vs the ROP tests where there is only one, or some other factor all together.
+I am not sure if this was due to the code being faster, or the tests requiring less setup, or because of the fact that the OO tests have 3 actual test methods vs the ROP tests were there is only one, or some other factor all together.
-It gave me the idea that we might see more significant performance increases as the number of tests increases, because of the re-usability of so many of the test dependencies.
+It gave me the idea that we might see more significant performance benefits as the number of tests increase, because of the re-usability of so many of the test dependencies.
 Let's see how these tests perform when we add an additional test scenario.

 ![How traditional BDD tests performs , vs. how ROP tests perform](https://github.com/Hannoob/ROPvsSolid/blob/master/ROPExample/Images/testSpeeds.bmp "How traditional BDD tests performs , vs. how ROP tests perform")

-And all of the sudden, the tests were a lot slower.
+All of a sudden, the tests were a lot slower.
-This came as a bit of a surprize to me, and I am not sure why this is.
+This came as a bit of a surprise to me, and I am not sure why this is.
 If anyone has any ideas on why this could be, or knows why my test might not be valid, please let me know.
 I think it might have something to do with the fact that failing tests take longer to execute than successful tests.
+(My colleague, Dean, pointed out to me that this may very well be related to the version of Visual Studio that I was using at the time.
+This will be an interesting experiment to repeat at some point in the future.)

 ### 3. Debugging